PennyLaneAI/qml/.github/PULL_REQUEST_TEMPLATE.md

 * CALLS TO ACTION — What do we want people seeing this to do?

-* KEYWORDS — What words should be included in this post
+* KEYWORDS — What words should be included in this post?

 * Which of the following types of documents is most similar to your file?